 If you're a fan of haunted houses and ghostly tours, there are plenty of places in Florida for a day trip or weekend getaway full of fright.
 The Sunshine State offers visitors a collection of tours and excursions that are not only frightening but also informative about the paranormal history of the area.

 No matter which region of Florida you're visiting, chances are you're close to a haunted tour—the state is home to some of the oldest towns in America, and many of the local legends are centered on the long history of multi-cultural rule of the area.

-East of Tampa and south of Orlando, Lake Wells is a small, old town that's home to Spook Hill, which could make for a great pitstop on your haunted tour of central Florida.
-This optical illusion turned tourist attraction makes it appear as if vehicles are coasting up Spook Hill, and while you're in Lake Wells, you should definitely stop by Bok Tower and Gardens for a beautiful view.
+East of Tampa and south of Orlando, Lake Wales is a small, old town that's home to Spook Hill, which makes for a great pitstop on your haunted tour of central Florida.
+This optical illusion turned tourist attraction makes it appear as if vehicle is coasting up Spook Hill.
+The anti-gravity hill is officially recognized by the town and there is a sign on sight explaining what to do.
+While you're in Lake Wales, stop by the Bok Tower and Gardens for a beautiful view and peaceful stroll.

 Fortunately, there are a number of great haunts waiting for you in Daytona Beach.
 Lillian Place, a beachside Victorian mansion built in 1884 is home to Lucille, the famous ghost who haunts the home.
 Guided and self-guided tours of Lillian Place are available daily.
 You can also try the Plaza Resort Tour in downtown Daytona Beach.
 The century-old hotel has been known to host a few spooky guests from time to time.

 Norther Florida Haunts

 Also in central Florida, Saint Petersburg is home to the Don Cesar Beach Resort: Haunted Hotel, where a ghost of a young woman who died of sadness haunts the halls each night.
 St. Petersburg also features a candlelit walking tour of the most haunted locations on its Ghost Tour.